codio/site/source/docs/tuts/author/strategies.html.md

 1. Woven into your tutorial content at strategic points.
 1. Create a Unit with a lot of assessments that can be used as end of topic or term/semester exams, especially useful in class scnearios.

-When used as a part of tuturial content, assessments are a very important way of giving students challenges and excercises that help internalize what they have been learning.
+When used as a part of tutorial content, assessments are a very important way of giving students challenges and excercises that help internalize what they have been learning.
 We recommend that you make heavy use of assessments.

 When used in a class situation, assessments are extremely helpful to the teacher as all assessment results are fed automatically through to the teacher class dashboard, allowing them to monitor students' progress across a Course.

-Many of Codio's assessment types (code tests, multiple choice questions, text fill in the blank and list-based fill in the blank) are auto marked, saving teachers considerable amounts of time and also giving students instant feedback on the correct answers.
+Many of Codio's assessment types (code tests, multiple choice questions, text, fill in the blank and list-based) are auto marked, saving teachers considerable amounts of time and also giving students instant feedback on the correct answers.

 [Click here](/docs/tuts/author/assessments-overview) for more on creating assessments.